kkarimi/bergen/docs/native-code-guide.md

 1. Check the module is properly registered with `RCT_EXPORT_MODULE()`
 2. Restart the Metro bundler and app
 3. Verify the module name matches between native and JS code

+### RCTCallableJSModules Errors

+If you see errors like "RCTCallableJSModules is not set":

+1. Make sure your RCTEventEmitter subclasses properly implement `setBridge:`
+2. Don't redeclare properties already provided by parent classes (e.g., `bridge` property)
+3. Add safety checks with a `isBridgeReady` method before sending events
+4. Ensure module's inheritance hierarchy is correct for its purpose (NSObject vs RCTEventEmitter)

 ### Menu Items Not Appearing